diogobest/properties_challenge/README.md

 #### Gems installed for the challenge:

 - rspec
+- image_processing (for active storage)

 #### Comments

 - I am using the new rails 8 way of doing things, I only added the app to the compose.
 After running the app you can change the RAILS_ENV or stay with the production environment.
 - I disabled the force_ssl to avoid the redirection to https.
 To make it work I would need to configure nginx to handle the request and I think it is not necessary for this challenge.
+- The project is running with PRODUCTION VARIABLE (if you are using docker), remember to run bundle exec rails assets:precompile && rails s -b 0.0.0.0